WM Capture 10

 numbers shown when you click “Identify” under Windows Display settings.

-Capture automatically sets
+WM Capture automatically sets up the audio

-installed for recording the speakers sound.
-On Windows 7, 8, 10,
+speakers sound.
+On Windows 7, 8, 10, 11, Vista the default

-11, Vista the default audio driver installed by WM Capture
+audio driver installed by WM Capture is the Virtual-Audio

-is the Virtual-Audio Plus driver.
-You can also use the Sound-Capture driver however this driver does not work with H264-AAC
+Plus driver.
+You can also use the Sound-Capture driver however

-(MP4) format (see also below).
-It also require use of Windows default rates
+also require use of Windows default rates (44100 Hz or 48000 Hz).
+These

-(44100 Hz or 48000 Hz).
-These audio drivers and other options can be
+audio drivers and other options can be accessed from Settings,

-Setup.
+Audio Setup.

-When using the Virtual-Audio or the Sound-Capture drivers the
+Virtual-Audio or the Sound-Capture drivers the recorded audio volume is

-recorded audio volume is setup by WM Capture volume control, not by the
+setup by WM Capture volume control, not by the computer volume.
+You can lower

-computer volume.
-You can lower or mute the computer volume while recording
+or mute the computer volume while recording without changing the recorded

-builds this feature MAY NOT work.
+sound volume.
+However, in some Windows 10 builds this feature MAY NOT work.

 Important: Make sure your computer audio is NOT set to Surround or